-As one of the mature calcium propionate suppliers in China, Yiming can provide you with high-end calcium propionate with high safety and reasonable prices.
+As one of the mature calcium propionate suppliers/manufacturers in China, Yiming provides high-end calcium propionate for sale with high safety and reasonable prices.
 If you are still looking for good calcium propionate in bread, cakes or any other food, Yiming's products will be the right ones for you.

 Key Benefits of Calcium Propionate in Food

 Extend shelf life

 Prevent food spoilage caused by mold

 Calcium propionate is an acid-type food preservative.
 Under acidic conditions, it produces free propionic acid and has an antibacterial effect.
 It has a strong inhibitory effect on various molds, gram-negative bacilli or aerobic bacillus in acid medium (starch, protein and oil-containing substances), and can also inhibit the production of aflatoxin, but has no effect on yeast.
 It is harmless to humans and animals with no toxic side effects.
 It is a new, safe and efficient antifungal agent for food, feed and Chinese medicine preparations.